jgarnierGit/web-music-library/README.md

 - An Audio manager and player.
 Currently supporting MP3, OGG & WAV as I simply use <audio> html element.
 Sorry for all FLAC lovers.
 - Define playlist from each available panels

-- Music library accessing in readonly mode to your local library
+- Music library accesses your local library in readonly mode
-  - Musics from your fileSystem are saved in database on the first reach.
+- Saves music and metadatas in database with the scan feature

 ## What it is not

 - A music metadata editor.
-For that part, I recommand using [MP3Tag](https://www.mp3tag.de)
+For that part, I recommend using [MP3Tag](https://www.mp3tag.de)
-  - Some functionalities adds metadata linked to your music, all saved in the embeded database.
-Your files are accessed on read-only.

 ## Overview